brandon-park/nested_cv_model_selection/README.md

     Train data's shape: (3680, 5)
     Valid data's shape: (921, 5)
     AUC score of LOG is 0.786
-    AUC score of KNN is 0.888
+    AUC score of KNN is 0.882
     AUC score of DT is 0.893
     AUC score of SVC is 0.841
-    AUC score of LGBM is 0.895
+    AUC score of LGBM is 0.896
+    AUC score of NN is 0.862